lindavin/MIST-Backend-2.0/queries.md

 	* 'Random' returns an array of 'n' random rows.
 * In index.js, the query is identical to the getFeatureImages function in gallery.js

+## images table
+*

+## workspaces table
+* Queries to the workspaces table only occur in two files: api.js and database.js
+* In database.wsExists, we make a SELECT query for rows where the workspace name and userid matches the checkstring and userid parameter.
+* In api.js we have the following functions:
+	*